 It’s worth remembering that it all depends on the finished result.
 That’s why identifying as a ‘plotter’ or a ‘pantser’ is in many ways only helpful if it helps us hold our nerve through the process.
 As Zadie Smith says in her 10 tips of writing, ‘All that matters is what you leave on the page.’

 But while the fog was unnerving, I did keep my eyes on the road and my hands gripped tight to the wheel.
-Crucially, I made sure my attention didn’t waver; when I wasn’t writing, I was freewriting in my notebook (headings like ‘What’s going on with Phil?’), flattening out double-page spreads and doing more of those Incident Room boards that probably don’t exist in real life but help show all the elements of the case, and certainly helped a great deal while I was writing this murder mystery.
+Crucially, I made sure my attention didn’t waver; when I wasn’t writing, I was freewriting in my notebook (headings like ‘What’s going on with Phil?’), flattening out double-page spreads and doing more of those Incident Room boards that probably don’t exist in real life but help show all the elements of the case.
+They certainly helped me write a murder mystery when to do so felt impossible.

 Looking back, it wasn’t wrong.
 There is no wrong way to approach the page.
 Of course, I could now outline my plot as if it were a series of smart chess moves.
 Only I would know that it wasn’t conceived that way – that there was a little bit of mayhem to go with the murder.